Jesalim/jesalim/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on create a react app using Vite
-- 🌱 I’m currently learning Ruby on Rails
-- 👯 I’m looking to collaborate on ruby on rails final project.
-- 🤔 I’m looking for help with handling routing in my application.
+- 🔭 Currently learning vue js,tailwind css and nextjs
+- 👯 Just completed a full stack web app group project
+- 🤔 Creating my personal portfolio and my projects website
-- 💬 Ask me about: Embedded systems,Cloud and IOT, Js,React,Ruby and Ruby on Rails
+- 💬 Ask me about: Embedded systems,Cloud and IOT,HTML,CSS,tailwind, Js,React,Vite,Ruby and Ruby on Rails
 - ⚡ Fun fact: The first programmer was a daughter of a mad poet.

 -->